 My voice matters

 When I just started blogging, I had this fear that no one would want to read my blogs, but fortunately, I can now say that I have a pretty decent fan base of followers who like my way writing style and read most of my blogging tips.
-Which is exactly the reason why I started my blog!
+This is exactly the reason why I started my blog!

 I’m sharing all my knowledge for free in my blogs and a fair amount of work goes into this.
 Especially since I mainly write tutorials about blogging, social media, and making money online, I need to do research for most of my blog posts and to do some fact-checking, and add a few images to the tutorials as well.